healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 This setting also affects connections to the proxy server when the `http_proxy` or `https_proxy` environment variables are set.
 If your proxy server has a private IP address, you will need to enable `INTEGRATIONS_ALLOW_PRIVATE_IPS` to use it.

+This setting *does not* have effect on the Apprise integration, as the Apprise library uses its own HTTP client.
+Apprise can make requests to private IPs regardless of this setting.

 ## `MASTER_BADGE_LABEL` {: #MASTER_BADGE_URL }